Wall Street Analyst Initiated Rithm Capital Corp. [RITM]. What else is Wall St. saying

 B. Riley Securities have made an estimate for Rithm Capital Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 16, 2022.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price from $10 to $9.
 The new note on the price target was released on September 30, 2022, representing the official price target for Rithm Capital Corp. stock.

 Rithm Capital Corp.
-[RITM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.55.
-With this latest performance, RITM shares dropped by -13.97% in over the last four-week period, additionally sinking by -3.55% over the last 6 months – not to mention a drop of -26.36% in the past year of trading.
+[RITM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.76.
+With this latest performance, RITM shares dropped by -12.36% in over the last four-week period, additionally plugging by 10.68% over the last 6 months – not to mention a drop of -24.07% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Rithm Capital Corp.
 [RITM] shares currently have an operating margin of +101.91 and a Gross Margin at +68.48.
 Rithm Capital Corp.’s Net Margin is presently recorded at +47.02.